 “Sure.
 Right, Jase?”

 “Right.
-After a while you’ll have seen us enough we’ll have seen you enough that it’ll be same-as same-as, and we won’t care anymore.
+After a while you’ll have seen us enough and we’ll have seen you enough so it’ll be same-as same-as, and we won’t care — or bother looking — anymore.
 But at first guys want to check out their friends.
 Gay guys, especially.”

 “But what if looking gets me excited?”